Fred Vaughn

-Frederick Thomas Vaughn (October 18, 1918 – March 2, 1964), nicknamed "Muscles", was a professional baseball player.
+Fredric Thomas "Fred" Vaughn (October 18, 1918 – March 2, 1964), nicknamed "Muscles", was an American professional baseball player.
 He was a second baseman over parts of two seasons (1944–45) with the Washington Senators.
 For his career, he compiled a .241 batting average in 377 at-bats, with two home runs and 46 runs batted in.
+He was an infielder for the Chicago White Sox in spring 1946, when he retired from professional baseball.
+In California he played for the Hollywood Stars baseball club in 1948.

+Personal life

-He was born in Coalinga, California and died in an auto accident in Lake Wales, Florida at the age of 45.
+Vaughn was born in Coalinga, California, the son of oil executive Thomas Tilden Vaughn and Hassie Geneva Poston Vaughn.
+He attended Santa Paula High School, and married Julia Marcia Blood in 1940, and had a daughter, Marcia.
+He died in an auto accident in Lake Wales, Florida, in 1964, at the age of 45.